Dmkk01/Small-Python-Projects/README.md

 ## Game Of Life
 A simple representation of a popular game of Life, or also known as Conway's Game of Life.
 Implemented within matplotlib library.

+## Image Grid
+A program that draws an image in the console based on the coordinates given in a text file